 Your SARMS are from China?

 All SARMS are from China.

 Yes.
 Maybe a tiny percentage from some other countries, but 99% from China.
 As sellers, we just decide how much of the work they do and how much we do.
 Whatever we, as sellers, decide, it’s still our job to ensure quality in the sourcing and at every step in production until the finished product.
 We actually have 2 main sources that we sort of work against each other to keep pricing low, always dangling the carrot of higher sales for them if they do their job well.
 We’re cultivating a third source now as a backup in case of any issues.

 Our producers create a Certificate of Analysis during every batch, then once we receive shipment we send off random samples to an independent lab to be tested and verified, and the closer the purity numbers are to the COA the better they’re doing their job, and we show them (“Look, your compeitor did 2% better than you this time!
 What’s up?”).
-We’re actually considering doing a second independent lab test for each product, so there will be the COA and 2 seperate and independent third-party lab tests to corroborate it.
+We’re actually considering buying second independent lab test for our products, so there will be the COA’s and 2 seperate third-party lab tests to corroborate.
 Testing is quite expensive per item, and we have 8 items — soon 9 when we add S23 — so we still need to do the math on if this to see if it would attract enough more customers to offset the cost … we really don’t want to raise prices.

-Seems like the more testing the better though, as that’s what everyones’ talking about.
-So anyway why does almost every bottle of SARMS say “Made in the USA”?
+Seems like the more testing the better though since that’s what everyones’ talking about.
+But anyway why does practically every bottle of SARMS say “Made in the USA” then?

 I don’t know.
 They shouldn’t.
 It’s not true.
 Ours don’t.

 Oh wow, Ok.
 Alright this may be a touchy subject, but on that note, talking about quality, I’ve seen a few forum posts out there accusing SARMTECH of selling fake SARMS.